 We are committed to ensuring our employees understand and are compliant with our approach to preventing modern slavery and human trafficking.
 The Group has provided the following training and communication on our Modern Slavery Statement:

 - The CEO has written to every employee emphasising our commitment to preventing modern slavery and human trafficking – a copy of this letter is provided to every new start at induction;

-- All new employees, agency workers and contractors are briefed on our Modern Slavery Statement and this statement is available on our website;
+- All new employees, agency workers and contractors are briefed on our Modern Slavery Statement as part of their induction and this statement is available on our website;

-- All leadership roles and those that are involved in procurement activities on behalf of the Group have completed an e-learning module to ensure a high level understanding of the risks of Modern Slavery and Human Trafficking in our supply chain and business, alongside the relevant policies;
+- All leadership roles and those that are involved in procurement activities on behalf of the Group complete an e-learning module to ensure a high level understanding of the risks of Modern Slavery and Human Trafficking in our supply chain and business, alongside the relevant policies;

 This statement has been approved by the Forth Ports Limited Board of Directors on behalf of the Group and covers both Forth Ports Limited and Port of Tilbury London Limited.